1. Mount Wellington

 Salamanca Place is the vibrant heart of Hobart city (Photo source: Collected)

 Salamanca Place is the vibrant heart of the city and one of Hobart’s most popular summer destinations.
-This historic neighbourhood is located close to Hobart Harbour and is characterised by its 19th-century sandstone buildings, which have been transformed into cafes, art galleries, boutiques and fine dining.
+This historic neighbourhood is located close to Hobart Harbour and is notable for its 19th-century sandstone buildings, which have been transformed into cafes, art galleries, boutiques and fine dining.

-The highlight of the summer is Salamanca Market, a bustling weekend market with hundreds of stalls selling handicrafts, local specialties, fresh fruits and vegetables, and bustling street music.
+The biggest highlight in summer is Salamanca Market, a bustling weekend market with hundreds of stalls selling handicrafts, local specialties, fresh fruits and vegetables, and bustling street music.
 This is the ideal place to find unique souvenirs or simply immerse yourself in the local lifestyle.

 4. Constitution Dock Port